I’m Sorry, But Your Duck is Dead

 The duck's owner, still in shock, took the bill. "$150!" he cried, "$150 just to tell me my duck is dead!"
 The vet shrugged, "I'm sorry.
 If you had just taken my word for it, the bill would have been $20, but with the Lab Report and the CAT scan the bill is now $150."

 Now, here is the rest of the story.
 I had just spoken with Don and explained how frustrated I was by a call for help.
-A CEO called and asked me would I buy an ERP system and only use the accounting system from it.
-I asked a number of questions, we discussed a number of points, and in total, spent about 2-1/2 hours discussing his business and his points.
-I also listened for about 30 minutes as he attempted to defend his desire to add an accounting system to his job management tool.
+A CEO called and asked would I buy an ERP system and only use the accounting system from it.
+After asking a number of questions, we discussed a number of points, and in total, spent about 2-1/2 hours discussing his business and his points.
+For an additional 30 minutes, he attempted to defend his desire to add an accounting system to his job management tool.
 The tool allowed him to track all the required FDA compliances for a food product.
 He wanted to add an accounting system from the ERP package to that job-tracking tool.

 The tool was less than a system.
 It had no planning, no scheduling, and no inventory management capabilities.
 It did not have an order entry piece nor did it have the ability to ship products.
-All pieces he admitted were necessary to manage the business effectively.
+All of the additional pieces he admitted were necessary to manage any business effectively.

-I explained the shortcomings and asked if a better strategy might be to find an ERP System that performed the job management functions his current system did.
+After explaining the shortcomings of not using a ‘business manage system’, we discussed if a better strategy might be to find an ERP System that performed the job management functions his current system did.
 At that point, he became irate, stated that no system would do what his current system did, because he built it himself and he quickly ended the call.

-After explaining the discussion to Don, we chatted about hockey, the kids, and arranged a lunch meeting for the following week.
-A short while later, Don sent me the duck story with a note that said, “Send it to that CEO looking for an accounting package.”
+After explaining the discussion to the advisor, we chatted about hockey, the kids, and arranged a lunch meeting for the following week.
+A short while later, he sent the duck story with a note that said, “Send it to that CEO looking for an accounting package.”

 I did.
 A few days later, I got a call from the CEO.
 He said he read the joke and thought and thought and thought about it.
-He called me and asked why I sent the joke.
+He called to ask why I sent the joke.

 I explained to him that like the vet, I was also a professional with a great deal of experience working with companies wanting to select, implement, and improve their business management tools.
 The CEO was like the pet owner asking for help, and not just an opinion.